Hunintuitive/hunintuitive.github.io/content/en/post/dopamine/Index.md

 Dr. Anna Lembke’s conversation with Steven Bartlett illuminates the profound influence dopamine has on our lives.
 Her insights challenge us to understand the neurobiological roots of addiction and to adopt strategies that restore balance.
 By doing so, we can break free from cycles of compulsive behavior, cultivate resilience, and find genuine fulfillment.

 Her work reminds us that we are not powerless; with awareness, discipline, and compassion, we can rewire our brains toward health and happiness.
-As she eloquently states, “The brain wants to maintain balance.
+>As she eloquently states, “The brain wants to maintain balance.
 When we press on the pleasure side, the brain compensates by tilting toward pain.
-Understanding this process is the first step to mastering our own neurochemistry.”
+Understanding this process is the first step to mastering our own neurochemistry.

-Dr. Anna Lembke’s insights into dopamine and addiction open a window not only into our neurobiology but also into our divine origins.
+Her insights into dopamine and addiction open a window not only into our neurobiology but also into our divine origins.
 Her work challenges us to see our biological drives as part of a higher design - an intentional blueprint guiding us toward eternal life, divine connection, and fulfillment.

-By understanding this divine dimension, we can approach our pursuit of happiness and purpose with a renewed sense of hope and responsibility.
-Our neurobiology, far from being accidental, may be a testament to a Creator’s loving and purposeful design - crafted to draw us ever closer to the divine and to the promise of eternal life.
+**By understanding this divine dimension, we can approach our pursuit of happiness and purpose with a renewed sense of hope and responsibility.
+Our neurobiology, far from being accidental, may be a testament to a Creator’s loving and purposeful design - crafted to draw us ever closer to the divine and to the promise of eternal life.**

 >***Revelation 21:3,4: With that I heard a loud voice from the throne say: “Look!
 The tent of God is with mankind, and he will reside with them, and they will be his people.
 And God himself will be with them.
 And he will wipe out every tear from their eyes, and death will be no more, neither will mourning nor outcry nor pain (obviously not in the absolute, literal sense) be anymore.
 The former things have passed away.***